Our purpose is to create breakthrough marketing and communication campaigns by partnering with the PEOPLE, PLACES & PLATFORMS that shape pop culture.

 Earlier in his career, Adam served as Vice President of Corporate Marketing and Broadcasting for the National Basketball Association’s Los Angeles Clippers as well as Vice President of Marketing for The Firm, a leading music management company.
 While there, he managed sponsorship and brand integration initiatives and spearheaded marketing initiatives for several leading musical talents.

 Prior to joining UEG, Adam was the President of the Music Division at Davie Brown Entertainment where he led the strategic development and insight for the Omnicom-owned branding and entertainment company.
 Adam’s primary focus was music sponsorship, music licensing, sourcing music talent and the creation of music platforms.

-Mary has provided strategic counsel and oversight for some of the world’s largest brand, leagues, corporate sponsors, teams and media companies throughout her career.
+Mary has provided strategic counsel and oversight for some of the world’s largest brand, corporate sponsors, teams and media companies throughout her career.
 Since joining the company in 1998, Mary has worked with clients across seven Olympic Games, leading brand strategy, reputation management, issues counsel and activation for sponsors including Citi, Dow, Johnson & Johnson, Hilton, GE, Samsung and IBM as well as organizations in the Olympic Movement including the International Paralympic Committee, candidate and bid cities.
 She advises numerous c-suite executives on positioning, high-level strategy and issues management.

 Prior to Edelman, Mary spent nearly five years at the National Football League, where she handled corporate communications on behalf of NFL Enterprises, the media development and technology arm of the NFL and its 32 teams.
 Mary was Director of Communications for People & Properties, a sport and event marketing company specializing in PGA and LPGA golf and professional tennis tournaments.
 She started her career at Silverman, Warren/Kremer, Inc., a sports public relations firm.